SteveL-MSFT/PoshChan-Bot/README.md

 ## Supported Commands

-All commands need to be directed to @PoshChan and only allowed by Maintainers of the PowerShell repo.
+All commands need to be directed to @PoshChan and only allowed by authorized users of a repository.
+Recommendation is to only allow maintainers and key contributors.

 * `Please rebuild <target>`